Swifter1243/ReMapper/examples.md

 Rotation - An addition to the rotation of the object.

-Adjust these parameters until you get something that fits to a unit cube, you can these use these parameters when providing the object in a model scene to tell it how to transform the object to fit the data.
+The squares represent where the object should line up with.
+Play with the "resolution" argument in the function and pay attention to how things line up on each axis.
+Your goal is to have the object be flush with all the squares regardless of the resolution.
+If you can't find the exact values, I would say about 6 decimal places is good enough.

 Some of the more common objects that are used for environments already have their transformations pre-found, stored in `ENV`.